jrwrigh/jameswright.xyz_source/content/post/deploy-hugo-academic-using-githubio/index.md

 title: "Automate Deployment of Wowchemy Website onto GitHub Pages"
 subtitle: ""
-summary: "This tutorial goes over how to take a website built using Hugo Wowchemy (formerly Academic) and host that website using GitHub Pages.
+summary: "This tutorial goes over how to take a website built using Hugo and Wowchemy (formerly Academic) and host that website using GitHub Pages.
 More specifically, it goes over how to automate the deployment of a Hugo site using GitHub Actions.
 This website you're viewing right now is run using this exact process."
 authors: ["admin"]
-tags: ["Hugo Academic", "GitHub Pages", "GitHub Actions", "CI/CD", "Hugo Wowchemy"]
+tags: ["Hugo Academic", "GitHub Pages", "GitHub Actions", "CI/CD", "Hugo", "Wowchemy"]
 categories: ["Tutorials"]
 date: 2020-04-09T20:04:51-06:00
 lastmod: 2020-04-09T20:04:51-06:00